KOVCHENKO/TestNGExample/readme.md

 mvn install

 #### Settings
-Change com.ilkow.sperasoft.Config configuraion
+Change com.ilkow.willey.Config configuraion
 - path: appropriate path of the webdriver (if necessary, default is provided)
 - driver.get - to necessary page (if necessary, default is provided)

 #### Run
-Run tests using registration_tests.xml
+Run tests in resources/tests folder